All About Purchasing Managers

 Types of Purchasing Manager Jobs

-In 2016, there was an estimated number of 73,900 jobs in the United States for Purchasing Manager.
+In the United States, there were 73,900 jobs for Purchasing Manager in 2016.
 New jobs are being produced at a rate of 5.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Purchasing Manager by 2026.
-Due to new job openings and attrition, there will be an average of 6,300 job openings in this field each year.
+There will be an estimated 6,300 positions for Purchasing Manager per year.

 The states with the most job growth for Purchasing Manager are Utah, Washington, and North Dakota.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.